Surendra6/blog-posts/README.md

 # API Endpoints Used

-This app leverages the following endpoints from the JSONPlaceholder API:
+This app leverages the following endpoints from the DummyJSON API:

 - `/posts`: Fetch all blog posts.
 - `/users`: Fetch all users.
 - `/comments`: Fetch all comments.
-- `/todos`: (Upcoming Feature) Fetch a list of user ToDos.
 - `/albums`: (Upcoming Feature) Fetch a list of user albums.

 # Geo Location Map